Sachin-Ram/Saleziq/README.md

 ## Contact Me

-If you have any questions or inquiries about the project, feel free to reach out to me via email at [your@email.com](mailto:your@email.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedin).
+If you have any questions or inquiries about the project, feel free to reach out to me via email at [sachinram2509@gmail.com](mailto:sachinram2509@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/sachin-ram-94418a226).

 ## Acknowledgements

-I would like to express my gratitude to [mention any collaborators or organizations] for their support and contributions to this project.
+I would like to express my gratitude to [] for their support and contributions to this project.

 Thank you for visiting the Innovate X Travel Recommendor Bot repository!